Responsible Data Science

 16:00 Introduction & Overview on Responsible Data Science: Maarten de Rijke Professor in Information Retrieval, Informatics Institute, UvA.

-16:05-16:25 Speaker 1: Martijn van Otterlo AAA Data Science Researcher at Knowledge, Information and Innovation (KIN), Faculty of Economics and Business Administration (FEWEB), Amsterdam Center for Business Analytics (ACBA), VU.
+16:05-16:25 Speaker 1: Martijn van Otterlo AAA Data Science Researcher at Knowledge, Information and Innovation (KIN), School of Business and Economics (SBE), VU.

 16:25-16:45 Speaker 2: Judith Möller Political Communication & Journalism, Faculty of Social and Behavioural Sciences, UvA.